 The Cisco IP Solution Center Traffic Engineering Management has its own Discovery interface and process.
-This is documented in Chapter 2 of the Cisco IP Solution Center Traffic Engineering Management User Guide, 4.2, "TE Network Discovery."
+This is documented in Chapter 2 of the Cisco IP Solution Center Traffic Engineering Management User Guide, 5.0, "TE Network Discovery."

 Multiple service discovery processes are supported and you can restart from any of the previous steps.
 Support for multiple discovery processes allows you to do incremental discovery of the network.
 The ability to restart from previous steps helps you roll back the discovery process to a selected previous step.
 You can then resume discovery from that step instead of needing to restart the entire discovery process from the beginning.
+Restarting from discovery data collection prompts the user to select devices for which data needs to be collected.